lamestation/snake/docs/3-moving-forward/recap.md

 - Position graphics on the screen

-- Use `IF` statements for conditional logic
+- Use `if` statements for conditional logic

-- Use `REPEAT` to loop through blocks of code
+- Use `repeat` to loop through blocks of code

 - Use `gfx.Clear` to clear the screen before drawing